I: Background and Purpose

 |

-1. All
+All vertebrate

-in an approved AUP, including the use of animals in field research, breeding
+approved AUP, including the use of animals

-programs, or use of animals in the classroom or non-classroom instruction.
+in field research, breeding programs, or use of animals in the classroom or

-Purely observational studies (animals and their environment are neither
+non-classroom instruction.
+Purely observational studies (animals and their environment are neither manipulated nor intentionally disturbed by the researcher or

-the researcher) do not require review or approval.
+at the request of the researcher) do not require review or approval.

-are automatically reviewed by Full Committee Review (FCR) when the protocol or amendment
+Protocols are automatically reviewed by Full Committee Review

-involves any of the following criteria:
+or amendment involves any of the following criteria:

+a.
 Pain category E procedures (unrelieved pain or

 distress).